ChendayUP/article-speech/_articles/Javascript11-20.md

 Closures are an ability of a function to remember the variables and functions that are declared in its outer scope.

-This ability of a function to store a variable for further reference even aȅ er it is executed is called Closure.
+This ability of a function to store a variable for further reference even after it is executed is called Closure.